-Frank Robert Meeks was born on 05 December 1928 in Fort Worth, Texas, the second of three siblings, and grew up on his parents' cattle ranch.
-Though his father's ancestors had moved to Texas from New England in the 19th century, his mother was a first generation Russian immigrant.
-As a consequence, Frank was proficient in both English and Russian and, during his early years as a faculty member, occasionally did translation work for Chemical Abstracts, as well as administering the proficiency test for graduate students electing to use Russian to fulfill their foreign language requirement for the Ph.D. degree.
+Frank Robert Meeks was born on Dec.
+5, 1928, in Fort Worth, Texas, the second of three siblings, and grew up on his parents' ranch.

+Though his father's ancestors had moved to Texas from New England in the 19th century, his mother was a first-generation Russian immigrant.
+As a consequence, Frank was proficient in both English and Russian and, during his early years as a faculty member, occasionally did translation work for Chemical Abstracts, as well as administering the proficiency test for graduate students electing to use Russian to fulfill their foreign language requirements for the PhD degree.

 Frank received his elementary and secondary education in the public schools of Texas (where, he always claimed, his teachers consisted mostly of geographically displaced New England schoolmarms).
-In 1949 he received a B.S. degree in chemistry and mathematics from Texas Christian University.
-He began graduate school at Vanderbilt University the next year, but transferred to the Polytechnic Institute of Brooklyn in 1951, where in 1956 he completed a Ph.D. in physical chemistry under the supervision of Rudy Marcus (Nobel Prize 1992).
+In 1949 he received a BS degree in chemistry and mathematics from Texas Christian University.
+He began graduate school at Vanderbilt University the next year, but transferred to the Polytechnic Institute of Brooklyn in 1951, where he completed a PhD in physical chemistry under the supervision of Rudy Marcus (Nobel Prize 1992) in 1956.

-Following a postdoctoral appointment with Oscar Rice at the University of North Carolina, Frank joined the faculty of the Department of Chemistry of the University of Cincinnati in 1957, where he gradually worked his way through the ranks, becoming an Associate Professor in 1960 and full Professor in 1977.
+Following a postdoctoral appointment with Oscar Rice at the University of North Carolina, Frank joined the faculty of the Department of Chemistry at the University of Cincinnati in 1957, where he gradually worked his way through the ranks, becoming an associate professor in 1969 and full professor in 1977.

 He retired in the summer of 2002 after nearly 45 years of service.
-During that time he published more than 30 papers dealing largely with the thermodynamics of diffusion and, in more recent years, with the statistical mechanics of plasmas, and also supervised the doctoral and master's theses of more than 35 graduate students.
-In addition to his research and teaching, Frank also served for many years as Chair of the Physical Division and of the Departmental Promotion and Tenure Committee.
-At the university level, he also served as Chair of The Faculty Grievance Committee and was, for many years, active in the Krouse Club, an informal interdepartmental social group designed to foster interdisciplinary contacts between university faculty.
+During that time he published more than 30 papers dealing largely with the thermodynamics of diffusion and, in more recent years, the sustained mechanics of plasmas, and also supervised the doctoral and master's theses of more than 35 graduate students.

-WILLIAM B. JENSEN

 For most of his 45 years at the University of Cincinnati, Frank taught the course in chemical thermodynamics, a subject which is seldom a favorite among students because of its overly formal mathematical structure.
 Yet, in spite of this, Frank was quite successful as a teacher.
-Thus the 1972 issue of Insight (a product of the student activism of the 1960s whose purpose was to evaluate courses and professors), though complaining, as expected, of the course's heavy emphasis on math, nevertheless noted that "Dr Meeks is an excellent professor who knows his subject thoroughly" and whose "unique approach aided in the learning of an extremely difficult subject."
+Thus the 1972 issue of Insight (a product of the student activism of the 1960s whose purpose was to evaluate courses and professors), though complaining, as expected, of the course's heavy emphasis on math, nevertheless noted that "Dr. Meeks is an excellent professor who knows his subject thoroughly" and whose "unique approach aided in the learning of an extremely difficult subject."